solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 [Plate 1: Figure 4](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate1-Figure4.png) — "_Girvanella problematica_" (from Nicholson's "type"), 260x.
 This "labyrinthine-tubular" pattern forms a dark patch in the midst of clear calcite.
 The whole section clear and opaque consists of nummulite shell-structure throughout.
 Coils of band-like furrowed marginal cord are very obscurely discernible, the outermost forming a broad oval band.
 Here and there indications of fan-like septa are visible; also spiral disk structure.

 [Plate 1: Figure 5](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate1-Figure5.png) — Another patch with much larger "tubes," 60x.
-The "Girvanella" here forms a small speck in the midst of a coil of a nummulite, and is just visible under a lens 10x when section is held up to light.
-Dark patch — hardly in Girvanella condition — in lower right corner shows fairly well a minute nummulitic spiral disk.
+The "_Girvanella_" here forms a small speck in the midst of a coil of a nummulite, and is just visible under a lens 10x when section is held up to light.
+Dark patch — hardly in _Girvanella_ condition — in lower right corner shows fairly well a minute nummulitic spiral disk.

 [Plate 1: Guide](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate1-Guide.png)